 “Many of the techniques being discussed in numerous academic and professional circles directly derive from [the] tribal cultural way of setting fires,” says David Lewis, a member of the Confederated Tribes of Grand Ronde and an assistant professor of anthropology and Native studies at Oregon State University.
 Lewis believes agencies can learn from Native stewards how best to wield this powerful tool.
 “Technology has a place as well, but thinking about our relationship in relation to the forests and prairies is essential to using fire in ways that can help everyone,” he says.

-Many Oregon communities are still recovering from devastating fires in 2020 and 2021.
-If you have special memories connected to these places — rafting the Clackamas River, fishing the McKenzie River, hiking the North Umpqua Trail — you may check to see if these areas are open and then show your love to local businesses.
-From home you can donate to the many organizations spearheading relief efforts in those areas.
+Many Oregon communities are still recovering from devastating fires in recent years.
+If you have special memories connected to these places — rafting the Clackamas River, fishing the McKenzie River, hiking the North Umpqua Trail — there are many ways to show your love to local businesses, as well as donate to the many organizations leading ongoing relief efforts in those areas.

-Sept.
-2, 2023, also marks the six-year anniversary of the Eagle Creek Fire in the Columbia River Gorge, which closed more than 100 trails in the area amidst 48,000 acres of land burned.
-Thanks to community rebuilding efforts and partnerships led by groups like Friends of the Columbia Gorge, nearly all of the impacted trails, including the Nesmith Point and Wyeth trails, have reopened.
+Many remember the dramatic Eagle Creek Fire in 2017 in the Columbia River Gorge, which closed more than 100 trails in the area amidst 48,000 acres of land burned.
+Thanks to community rebuilding efforts and partnerships led by groups like Friends of the Columbia Gorge, nearly all of the impacted trails have reopened.
 Still, visitors are advised to be extra alert when hiking in burned areas.
 Falling trees, landslides and debris flows are more likely because of unstable soil due to less vegetation to hold it in place.

 If you feel compelled to help other fire-impacted areas bounce back, consider taking part in a regenerative volunteer project — a term to describe ways that locals or visitors can have a meaningful experience with a natural area and leave that place better than they found it.
-Often public trails are damaged in wildfires, requiring many hours of painstaking labor to repair.
-The still-closed Clackamas River Trail is one example.
-Small crews from Trailkeepers of Oregon have been making progress at removing fallen trees and stabilizing slopes made vulnerable when vegetation was scorched away on the basalt cliffs in the Riverside Fire of 2020.
+Often public trails are damaged in wildfires, requiring many hours of painstaking labor to repair by groups like Trailkeepers of Oregon.

 Traveling With Wildfires in Mind